shiny.worker: Speed Up R Shiny Apps by Offloading Heavy Calculations

 shiny.worker: How Does It Work?

 Here is the code of the shiny.worker demo app:

-To access the worker’s result, you call it like you do with a reactive (plotValuesPromise()).
-As a result you are able to read its state (task$resolved) and returned value (task$result).
+To access the worker’s result, you call it as you do with a reactive (plotValuesPromise()).
+As a result, you are able to read its state (task$resolved) and returned value (task$result).
 You decide what should be returned when the job is still running with the argument value_until_not_resolved.

 shiny.worker has not yet been released to the public, but we have made it available to several of our clients.
 So far, we’ve seen dramatic improvements in UX after implementing shiny.worker.
-If you are experiencing problems with Shiny performance due to heavy calculations, reach out to us and we will be happy to help you make use of shiny.worker.
+If you are experiencing problems with Shiny performance due to heavy calculations, reach out to us [firstname.lastname@example.org] and we’ll be happy to help you make use of shiny.worker.

 More Ways to Make R Shiny Apps Faster

 - 4 Tips to Make Your Shiny Dashboard Faster by Appsilon Data Scientist Krystian Igras